Consolidating Financial Data in Microsoft Dynamics NAV

 Do I need to run the Adjust Exchange Rate batch in the consolidated company?
 If you use the Additional Reporting Currency (ACY) as the consolidation currency, you need to run the Adjust Exchange Rate batch job in the consolidated company for the ACY.
 If you use multiple currencies in any of the subsidiary companies, you need to run the Adjust Exchange Rate Batch job for your customers, vendors, and bank accounts prior to consolidating.

-Although NAV and Business Central are very well equipped for consolidations, there are some things they were not designed to do:
+Although Dynamics NAV is well equipped for consolidations, there are some things it was not designed to do:

 - Establish detailed G/L Entries from the subsidiary’s daily transactions in the Consolidation company